-The remuneration structure of the Group is illustrated in the Remuneration Policy, which is designed to ensure that there is an appropriate balance of fixed and variable rewards and is dependent performance-related factors on such as individual, functional and corporate performance.
-In addition to the statutory leave entitlement of respective jurisdictions, the Group also offers employees various types of leaves and benefits, such as wedding leave, study leave and funeral leave, medical insurance and pension benefits.
+The remuneration structure of the Group is illustrated in the Remuneration Policy, which designed to ensure that there is an appropriate balance of fixed and variable rewards and is dependent performance-related factors such as individual, functional and corporate performance.
+In addition to the statutory leave entitlement jurisdictions, respective the Group also offers employees various types of leaves and benefits, such as wedding leave, study leave and funeral leave, medical insurance and pension benefits.

 The Company has established a remuneration committee to review and make recommendations to the Board on the overall remuneration policy and package structure relating to all directors and senior management of the Group.
-The Board approves the remuneration policy as well as individual packages for directors and senior management. reviewed regularly by the Board to ensure that they are competitive and in line with the market trend in attracting and retaining individuals with the relevant skills, knowledge and experience.
-The balance of fixed and variable components in the employees' remuneration package is subject to annual review by the Board based on the Group's performance.
-In conducting the employees' pay review annually, the Board takes into account various factors, such as individual responsibilities and performance, economic conditions, and competitiveness in the job market.
+The Board approves the remuneration policy as well as individual packages for directors and senior management.